-I, the undersigned, shareholder of Perion Network Ltd. (the "Company"), hereby nominate, constitute and appoint Mr. Maoz Sigron, Chief Financial Officer of the Company, and Mr. Alon Gorgani, the Company's VP of Legal and General Counsel, and each of them, as my true and lawful proxy and attorney(s) with full power of substitution for me and in my name, place and stead, to represent and vote all of the ordinary shares, par value NIS 0.03 per share of the Company (the "Shares"), which the undersigned is entitled to vote at the Annual General Meeting of Shareholders (the "Meeting") to be held at the offices of the Company, located at 1 Azrieli Center, Building A, 4th Floor, 26 HaRokmim Street, Holon, Israel 5885849, on Thursday, February 6, 2020, at 4:00 p.m.
-(Israel time), and at any adjournments or postponements thereof, upon the following matters, which are more fully described in the Notice of the Meeting and Proxy Statement, dated December 26, 2019, relating to the Meeting (the "Proxy Statement").
-Subject to applicable law and the rules of Nasdaq, in the absence of such instructions, the Shares represented by properly executed and received proxies will be voted "FOR" the proposed resolution to be presented at the Meeting or any adjournment(s) or postponement(s) thereof for which the board of directors of the Company recommends a "FOR" vote.
+I, the undersigned, shareholder of Perion Network Ltd. (the "Company"), hereby nominate, constitute and appoint Mr. Maoz Sigron, Chief Financial Officer of the Company and Mr. Dudi Musler, of the Company, as my true and lawful proxy and attorney(s) with full power of substitution for me and in my name, place and stead, to represent and vote all of the ordinary shares, par value NIS 0.03 per share of the Company (the "Shares"), which the undersigned is entitled to vote at the Annual General Meeting of Shareholders (the "Meeting") to be held at the offices of the Company, located at 1 Azrieli Center, Building A, 4th Floor, 26 HaRokmim Street, Holon, Israel 5885849, on Thursday, June 30, 2022, at 4:00 p.m.
+(Israel time), and at any adjournments or postponements thereof, upon the following matters, which are more fully described in the Notice of the Meeting and Proxy Statement, dated May 24, 2022, relating to the Meeting (the "Proxy Statement").
+Subject to applicable law and the rules of Nasdaq, in the absence of such instructions, the Shares represented by properly executed and received proxies will be voted "FOR" all of the proposed resolutions to be presented at the Meeting or any adjournment(s) or postponement(s) thereof for which the board of directors of the Company recommends a "FOR" vote, other than Proposal No. 2 or Proposal No. 3 and Proposal No. 4, if Proposal No. 2 is not approved.